emnify/product-docs/docs/services/platform/events/index.md

 - **Monitoring** (e.g. SIM or data connection lifecycles)
 - **Input for custom billing systems** (e.g. updating billing configuration or processing invoices)

-Events are often used as triggers for custom business processes, for monitoring, and as input for custom billing systems.
-They provide information about lifecycle transitions and configuration changes.

 ## Structure